Skip to main content

 How tokens are issued

-MeshAgent signs participant tokens automatically for anything it launches on your behalf.
-You describe the identity and permissions through a Service or ServiceTemplate manifest and MeshAgent creates that token whenever it needs to connect the service to the room.
-When building a custom application on MeshAgent you will need to generate ParticipantTokens so participants can connect to your rooms with the appropriate permissions.
+MeshAgent signs participant tokens automatically for room connections it creates on your behalf.
+Deployed services describe the identity and permissions in their manifest.
+Local development commands can also mint a room-scoped token for the process they start.
+When building a custom application on MeshAgent, generate ParticipantTokens so participants can connect to your rooms with the appropriate permissions.

-• Project services and room containers: MeshAgent reads the manifest for each endpoint (identity, role, api scope) and injects the signed token into the container as MESHAGENT_TOKEN during startup.
+• Project services and room containers: MeshAgent reads the manifest for each endpoint or container (identity, role, api scope) and injects the signed token into the runtime as MESHAGENT_TOKEN during startup.

 • End-user connections: When a participant connects to the room, MeshAgent looks up the participant’s permissions and returns the JWT to the browser or client that is joining the room.

-• Custom apps built on MeshAgent: When building a custom app on MeshAgent, you will need to manually create a ParticipantToken and define permissions for your users.
+• Custom apps built on MeshAgent: When building a custom app on MeshAgent, create a ParticipantToken and define permissions for your users.

 Generate a token from the CLI